usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Live Digital Assignment (LDA)/LDA Guidance.md

   - What made a case study stronger or harder to evaluate?
   - What would you take into future solicitations or evaluations?
 - Takeaways & Application
-  - What practices from this capstone will you bring into your real-world work?
+  - What practices from this LDA will you bring into your real-world work?
   - How do you view digital procurement, collaboration, or discovery differently now?

 **Presentation requirements:**